EllieMwangi/social_media_scrapers/README.md

 # Docker Based Scrapers for LinkedIn and Facebook

 This repository contains Docker-based scrapers for Facebook and LinkedIn.
 These scrapers are designed to extract information from business profiles and pages on both platforms for various purposes, such as data analysis, research, and more.
-Using these scrapers for comme By using Docker, the scrapers can be easily set up and run in isolated environments without the need for complex configuration.
+By using Docker, the scrapers can be easily set up and run in isolated environments without the need for complex configuration.

 ## Table of Contents
 - Prerequisites